+While pets do not need insurance, it often pays to look out for them.
 Self-insuring your pet is when you put money away each week or month to build up a savings pot to pay for potential vet bills.

 If you don’t want traditional pet insurance, or feel that it’s too expensive, self-insuring may be something to consider.
 But you’ll need to be serious about your savings – and think about how much you can afford to put away.